nutritionactivityontology/nact/README.md

 The Centre for Research and Technology Hellas (CERTH) - Information Technologies Institute (ITI)

-The ontology was originally developed in the premises of the H2020 IA project PROTEIN (https://protein-h2020.eu/).
+The ontology is originally developed in the premises of the H2020 IA project PROTEIN (https://protein-h2020.eu/).

-v1.4
+Current version: v1.4